circleci/circleci-docs/jekyll/_cci2/testing-macos.md

 ## Supported Xcode and macOS Versions

-Testing macOS apps is only supported on Xcode 11.7 images and newer.
+Testing macOS apps is only supported on Xcode 11.7 images and newer due as it requires System Integrity Protection (SIP) to be disabled.
+Older images do not have SIP disabled and are therefore unsuitable for testing macOS apps.

 For more information, please see the [Supported Xcode Versions]({{ site.baseurl }}/2.0/testing-ios/#supported-xcode-versions) list.